artscorestudio/contact-bundle/README.md

 ## About

-Artscore Studio Website Bundle is an [Artscore Studio](http://www.artscore-studio.fr) initiative.
+Artscore Studio Contact Bundle is an [Artscore Studio](http://www.artscore-studio.fr) initiative.

 ## Reporting an issue or a feature request

-Issues and features requests are tracked in the [GitHub issue tracker](https://github.com/artscorestudio/website-bundle/issues).
+Issues and features requests are tracked in the [GitHub issue tracker](https://github.com/artscorestudio/contact-bundle/issues).

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the Symfony Standard Edition to allow developers of the bundle te reproduce the issue by simply cloning it and following steps.